GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

     e.
 WMCSF or Global signals (rats); CSF or Global signals (mice)
 #### 5. Normalization & temporal filtering
     a.
 Ampplify the regressed signals: *ampX*=10000 for mice datasample and *ampX*=100 for the rat datasample
     b.
-Bandpass filter: bandwidth depends on the specific use of anesthesia (0.01–0.1Hz for ISO and 0.01–0.25Hz for DMED, see Wenju Pan et., Neuroimage, 2013)
+Bandpass filter: bandwidth depends on the use of anesthesia (0.01–0.1Hz for ISO and 0.01–0.25Hz for DMED, see Wenju Pan et., Neuroimage, 2013)
 #### 6. Perform EPI template registration & spatial smoothing
     a.
 EPI template registration: transform cleaned-up data to template space by the transformation matrix estimated in (2.a)
     b.
 Use Gaussian kernel for spatial smoothing.
 Set sigma value at the begiing of the file: